ioBroker/ioBroker.docs/docs/en/admin/instances.md

 0. This designation is the basis for the designation of the data points in ioBroker.

 ### 4 - activated
 The instance is started or stopped here.
-The green pause symbol indicates that the adapter is running and can be paused by clicking on it, the red play symbol indicates a stopped instance that can be started with one click.
+The green pause symbol shows that the adapter is running and can be paused by clicking on it, the red play symbol shows a stopped instance that can be started with one click.

 ### 5 - configuration
 Clicking this icon opens an adapter-specific configuration menu.
 The corresponding menus are described for the associated adapters.